 Michael earned an undergraduate degree at Yale University and a graduate degree at Columbia University.
 He began his career in banking and later honed his financial skills as a 15-year executive in the broadcast television business.
-Most recently, he is the founder of an initiative called Foodwaze, which is an app to help consumers identify the best sources of sustainable/regenerative food at restaurants, markets, and farms.
+He is the founder of an initiative called Foodwaze, an app to help consumers identify the best sources of sustainable/regenerative food at restaurants, markets, and farms.
 Michael serves on the board of Grow Ahead, which teams up with farmer organizations in Africa, Central & South America and other parts of the world to support climate resiliency initiatives.
 He also serves on the board of the Virginia Association for Biological Farming, whose mission is to promote organic and biological farming and gardening, and the board of Market Central, which provides support services for Charlottesville’s farmers markets.
-Michael also serves on the planning team for the Charlottesville Food Justice Network, and is on the steering committee for Virginia Interfaith Power & Light, an interfaith group working to advance climate justice.
+Michael also serves on the planning team for the Charlottesville Food Justice Network, and is on the board of Virginia Interfaith Center for Public Policy, as well as the steering committee for Virginia Interfaith Power & Light, an interfaith group working to advance climate justice.

 Parker Agelasto is the Executive Director of the Capital Region Land Conservancy.
 He has an MBA from UVA's Darden School of Business, a Master of Arts in Art History, also from UVA, and a BA from Bates College.
 He serves on the Richmond City Council as well as the boards of the Richmond Regional Planning District Commission, Richmond Region Transportation Planning Organization, Richmond Region Tourism, and the Maymont Foundation.
 Parker has been with CRLC since October 2015.
 He has developed collaborative relationships with elected officials and planning staffs across the region to better coordinate strategic land conservation.
 His experience with land conservation is also personal; his family owns a 200 acre property in Nelson County along the Rockfish River (a tributary of the James River) that is protected under a conservation easement.